 members and long-time spectators had brought with them.

 After lunch ran the fourth competitor of the day, Kristin

 Siarkowicz with her Lara vom Dolderbrunnen.

-(Very Good) rating.
-She won second place and the Beth Johnson
+rating.
+Kristin finished with the second place and the Beth Johnson

 Memorial Medal for "Runner up".